nair0lf32/nair0lf32/README.md

 # Hi 👾, I'm Florian EDEMESSI <img width="50" height="50" src="/sm_logo.png">

-##  Med student from 🇧🇯  that also codes (somehow)
+##  That med student from 🇧🇯 who also codes (somehow)

 I am a  web/mobile developper wannabe with a good grasp of javascript, php, python, java/kotlin.
 Looking forward to learn dart/flutter, Go and a bit of cybersecurity.
 I love learning new things (too much).
-I am a self learner trying to someday contribute to the development of solid solutions for world's major problems (in the Healthcare sector mostly).
+I am a self learner trying to someday contribute to the development of solid solutions for some world's major problems (Healthcare sector mostly).
 Welcome to my personal GitHub.
 Here I put my spaghetti code and stuff.
 May you find something you like.

 (I also happen to enjoy CTFs, videogames and silly memes)

 ## Here are my terrible stats: